Mitsubishi Pajero: Leopaard (Liebao) variants

-Both models were replaced by a facelifted version called the Leopaard Q6 (Liebao Q6) in 2014 and remains to be in production until the bankruptcy of Changfeng Motors in July 2021.
-The Q6 used the 4G63 for 2015 and 2017 models paired to a 6 speed manual and automatic gearbox.
-The 2TZ-FE engine from Toyota was also available alongside it paired to a 5 speed manual gearbox.
-For 2019 onwards, the Q6 currently uses the 4G64 like its predecessors and uses a 5 speed manual gearbox.
+Both models were replaced by a facelifted version called the Leopaard Q6 (Liebao Q6) in 2014 and remained in production until the bankruptcy of Changfeng Motors in July 2021.
+The Q6 used the 4G63 for 2015 and 2017 models paired to a 6-speed manual and automatic gearbox.
+The 2TZ-FE engine from Toyota was also available alongside it paired to a 5-speed manual gearbox.
+For 2019 onwards, the Q6 currently uses the 4G64 like its predecessors and uses a 5-speed manual gearbox.
 Two colours choices known as: Wild Green and Glacier White are available as standard.
+This version is rebadged and sold as the Pyeonghwa Ppeokkugi 2417 in North Korea.